 - Chrome 46

 For best support and compatibility, StarLeaf recommends using Chrome or Internet Explorer for Click-to-Call.
 StarLeaf recommends that you do not use Firefox for Click-to-Call.

-Chrome users do not need a plugin to use Click-to-Call, but they need a to install an extension if they will share their screens whilst using Click-to-Call.
+Chrome users do not need a add-in to use Click-to-Call, but they need a to install an extension if they will share their screens whilst using Click-to-Call.

 To be able to share your screen from Chrome, you will be prompted to use the Screen Share for StarLeaf Click-to-Call extension.
-Chrome users can find the plugin here: https://chrome.google.com/webstore/detail/screen-share-for-starleaf/dliccfbpegdcmlflaidhhnloeofgdnce .
+Chrome users can find the add-in here: https://chrome.google.com/webstore/detail/screen-share-for-starleaf/dliccfbpegdcmlflaidhhnloeofgdnce .

 Internet Explorer users will be prompted by their browser to download the StarLeaf Browser Add-in when they load the Click-to-Call page in their browser.
 This enables the browser to use Click-to-Call and also use screen share.

 Safari users will be prompted by their browser to download the StarLeaf Browser Add-in when they load the Click-to-Call page in their browser.
 This enables the browser to use Click-to-Call and also use screen share.

-If you are using the Safari browser on OSX, you may encounter issues with the Mac feature AppNap.
+If you are using the Safari browser on macOS, you may encounter issues with the Mac feature AppNap.
 This feature puts apps to sleep if they are running in the background and aren’t visible to you, and includes individual Safari tabs.
 If you minimize a window while Click-to-Call is active, the call is unable to respond until you bring it to the foreground again.

 This does not prevent you from using Click-to-Call but may cause difficulties in screen sharing situations where other participants in the call are sharing content.
 When AppNap has put the tab with the call to sleep, the request to start a screen share times out and you are dropped from the call.
-StarLeaf recommends that if you are using Click-to-Call in Safari and on OSX, you keep the Safari tab with the call in the foreground if at all possible.
+StarLeaf recommends that if you are using Click-to-Call in Safari and on macOS, you keep the Safari tab with the call in the foreground if at all possible.

 As an alternative, you can use the Chrome browser or disable AppNap.
 If you choose to disable the AppNap feature, be aware that your battery life will be effected.